gameplaycolor/gameplaycolor.com/site/faq/index.md

 ### How do I add games to Game Play Color? <a class="permalink" href="#add">∞</a>

-<p>You can add games to Game Play Color by one of two mechanisms:</p>
+You can add games to Game Play Color by one of two mechanisms:

 <ol>
   <li>
     <p><strong>Using a Mac or PC</strong></p>